-Contact 2 Introduction 4 Main Benefits of the Scheme Why it is in your interests to join.
+Contacts 2 Introduction 4 Main Benefits of the Scheme Summary of the benefits available to you.
 5 Joining Are you eligible?
-How to join; transfers-in to the Scheme .
-6 Costs of Membership Your contributions; Employer contributions; AVC s.
-8 Benefits at Retirement Your options at retirement - pension or cash lump sum plus a smalle pension; payment of your pension; Normal or Early Retirement; III-Health/Disability provisions 11 er Protection in Retirement Benefits overview; increases to your pension once in payment; spouse's and children's pensions; Lump Sum Death Benefit.
-22 Death in Service Your benefits if you die whilst an active member of the Scheme : Life assurance, spouse's/civil partner's and children's pensions.
-24 Leaving the Scheme The benefits and options available to you: a refund of your contribution a transfer out of your pension benefits; a deferred pension.
-26 ons; Special provisions Special provisions that apply to certain existing members: The 40 Yea Maximum; Old Benefit Members; Compulsory Retirement.
-32 ar Other Information Part-timers; Pension Sharing on Divorce; Family Leave; Temporary absence; Civil Partners and additional information.
-34 Application Form/Nomination Form
+How to join; transfers-in to the Scheme.
+6 Cost of Membership Your contributions; Employer contributions; AVCs.
+8 Final Pensionable Salary How your Final Pensionable Salary is worked out.
+11 Benefits at Retirement Your options at retirement - pension or cash lump sum plus a smaller pension; payment of your pension; Normal or Early Retirement; III-Health/Disability provisions 12 Protection in Retirement Benefits overview; increases to your pension once in payment; spouse's pension; Lump Sum Death Benefit.
+20 Death in Service Benefits if you die whilst an active member of the Scheme: Life assurance, spouse's/civil partner's and children's pensions.
+23 Leaving the Scheme The benefits and options available to you: a refund of your contributions; a transfer out of your pension benefits; a deferred pension.
+25 Other Information Part-timers; Pension Sharing on Divorce; Family Leave; Temporary absence; Civil Partners; The 40 Year Maximum and additional information.
+31 Application Form/Nomination Form Glossary 45